Switchful Logo

 If you upgrade to the Hopper 3 or Hopper Plus with DISH, you’ll pay about $5 more each month.
 But you get a whole lot for the money.
 The super-powered DVRs can record up to 16 shows or games at once and save 500 hours of HD recordings.
 Plus, they're 4K-enabled and beam your DVR content straight to your smartphone or additional set-top boxes around the house so you can watch from anywhere.
 It also comes with more streaming apps than the basic version, plus built-in Bluetooth so you can watch with earbuds.

-The Hopper 3 and Hopper Plus at extraordinarily powerful, but you won’t be able to use all the extra features if you don’t have high-speed internet.
+The Hopper 3 and Hopper Plus are extraordinarily powerful, but you won’t be able to use all the extra features if you don’t have high-speed internet.
 If you do, and you want to catch a metric ton of games and shows on your schedule, we think the extra monthly cost is worth it.

 If you want to skip the Hoppers and Joeys altogether, you’ll need the Wally receiver and your own hard drive for recording shows.
 DIY DVR with DISH isn’t worth the hassle for most folks, but it is an option if you're tech-savvy and already own the equipment.